opennetworkinglab/aether-docs/edge_deployment/vpn_bootstrap.rst

 Add deployment jobs
 -------------------
-First, you need to add Jenkins to the CI/CD system that build and apply infrastructure change plans for the new edge.
+First, you need to add Jenkins jobs to Aether CI/CD system that build and apply infrastructure change plans for the new edge.
 This can be done by creating a patch to **aether-ci-management** repository.

 Download **aether-ci-management** repository.